Customer-held evidence. Local verification. Clear trust boundaries.

 Verify operational evidence locally.

-Change one byte in a signed evidence packet and watch local verification reject the tampered proof.
+Change one byte in an issued evidence packet and watch local verification reject the tampered evidence.
 After the verifier and retained verification material are loaded, verification runs locally.
 GeoClear’s application servers do not participate in the verification result.

 ,

-A receipt issued today remains verifiable years later from the receipt and the verification material the customer retained at decision time, independent of GeoClear’s continued operation.
+An operational evidence record issued today remains verifiable years later from the record and the verification material the customer retained at decision time, independent of GeoClear’s continued operation.
 Server-side integrations can use our SDK; client-side verification runs entirely in the customer’s browser.
 The full key-distribution model and key-rotation policy live in our Security & Verification Whitepaper (NDA · for procurement and security review).

 Seeing a 403, a blank page, or a stale verifier response?